 Clicking a page displays its address, number of instructions, and coverage data in the identification area.
 Clicking a function in the function list of the main Performance Analyzer window highlights (using a solid rectangle) the page on which the function begins.
 Clicking the left mouse button on a page indicates the first function on the page by highlighting it in the function list area of the Performance Analyzer window.

 Similarly, clicking the middle button on a page highlights the function at the middle of the page, and clicking the right button highlights the button at the end of the page.
 For all three button clicks, the page containing the beginning of the function becomes highlighted.
 Note that left clicks typically highlight the page before the one clicked, since the function containing the first instruction usually starts on the previous page.

-Admin Menu

-The Admin menu of the Working Set View window provides the following menu selections:

-Save Working Set

-Saves the working set for the selected DSO.
-You can incorporate this file into a working set list file to be used as input to the Cord Analyzer.

-Save Cord Map File

-Saves all of the functions in the DSOs in a cord mapping file for input to the Cord Analyzer.
-This file corresponds to the feedback file discussed on the cord(1) man page.

-Save Summary Data as Text

-Saves a text file containing the coverage statistics in the DSO list area.

-Save Page Data as Text

-Saves a text file containing the coverage statistics for each page in the DSO.

-Save All Data as Text

-Saves a text file containing the coverage statistics in the DSO list area and for each page in the selected DSO.

-Close

-Closes the Working Set View window.

-Cord Analyzer

-The cord analyzer is not actually part of the Performance Analyzer; it is discussed in this part of the manual because it works in conjunction with the Working Set View.
+Admin Menu The Admin menu of the Working Set View window has the following menu selections: • Save Working Set : Saves the working set for the selected DSO.
+You can incorporate this file into a working set list file to be used as input to the Cord Analyzer. • Save Cord Map File: saves all of the functions in the DSOs in a cord mapping file for input to the Cord Analyzer.
+This file corresponds to the feedback file discussed on the cord(1) man page. • Save Summary Data as Text: saves a text file containing the coverage statistics in the DSO list area. • Save Page Data as Text : saves a text file containing the coverage statistics for each page in the DSO. • Save All Data as Text: saves a text file containing the coverage statistics in the DSO list area and for each page in the selected DSO. • Close: closes the Working Set View window.
+Cord Analyzer The cord analyzer is not actually part of the Performance Analyzer; it is discussed in this part of the manual because it works in conjunction with the Working Set View .
 The cord analyzer lets you explore the working set behavior of an executable or shared library (DSO).
 With it you can construct a feedback file for input to the cord(1) utility to generate an executable with improved working set behavior.
-Invoke the cord analyzer at the command line using the following syntax:

-$sscord -fb fb\file -wsl ws\list\file -ws ws\file -v | -V executable$
+Invoke the cord analyzer at the command line using the following syntax: sscord -fb fb_file -wsl ws_list_file -ws ws_file -v -V executable 007-2581-007 117